Sheri Castle, Award winning professional food writer, cook, and raconteur

 Sheri Castle hails from Watauga County, but came down off the mountain to go to Carolina and now lives in Fearrington Village.
 She is a writer, recipe developer, cooking teacher, and popular public speaker.
 She is fueled by mountains, excellent bourbon, farmers’ markets, and searching for the right word.
 Sheri believes that stories happen only to those who can tell them.

-It was here that Sue met Ellen Straus, matriarch of the Straus Family Creamery, her husband Bill, and their kids Albert and Vivien.
-Inspired by the Strauses, Sue decided to sell her shares in Bette’s Diner and find herself a place in West Marin’s growing dairy and organic farm community.
+Sue met Ellen Straus, matriarch of the Straus Family Creamery, her husband Bill, and their kids Albert and Vivien.
+Inspired by the Strauses, Sue found herself a place in West Marin’s growing dairy and organic farm community.
 Having shared interests and kitchens throughout the years, Sue’s dear friend Peggy decided to join in these efforts.
 They’ve been making friends and cheese ever since.

 Peggy Smith, Co-Founder of Cowgirl Creamery